 21. Will I be responsible for any back taxes or water bills owed on the property?

 The purchaser will be responsible for paying all water bills, outstanding liens, and delinquent property taxes at closing.
 The purchaser will also be responsible for paying all properly-assessed property taxes not otherwise exempt pursuant to the statutory authority of the Detroit Land Bank and taxes on the property in all future years.
 Current year taxes will need to be paid at closing along with closing costs.

 22. Will I obtain clear title to the property at closing

 The Land Bank will issue a Quit Claim Deed as evidence of title at closing, and does not guarantee clear title to the property.
 All properties are sold “AS IS, WHERE IS, WITH ALL FAULTS”.
 The Detroit Land Bank makes no warranty or representation, express or implied, or arising by operation of law, including, but not limited to, any warranty of condition, habitability, merchantability or fitness for a particular purpose, with respect to the physical condition or status of the title to this property.
-The Land Bank neither pulls the report nor guarantees clear title to “Demo Pull” Own It Now properties.
+The Land Bank neither pulls the report nor guarantees clear title to “Direct Buy” Own It Now properties.

 23. What are title services?

 The DLBA offers title services, which includes a title search (cost: $125) and quiet title action services (cost: $645) for the joined cost of $770.

 A title search lists any liens or prior owners’ interest against the property.
 If the title search indicates that the title to the property is clear, purchasers will proceed with closing.
 If the title search indicates the title to the property is not clear, quiet title action will be conducted.